 Ultimately it really is up to who you are, and what you are trying to get out of your brew of coffee.

-For me, and I think a large majority of people are looking to ditch the standard coffee machine, the Aeropress and Aeropress Go is going to be the overall best solution for that.
+For me, and I think a large majority of people are looking to ditch the standard coffee machine or even find a good camping coffee maker, the Aeropress and Aeropress Go is going to be the overall best solution for that.